 Set Clear Expectations

-Clear expectations must be set with authorized tenants regarding their role in reporting unauthorized occupants and adhering to building policies to guarantee a collaborative effort in resolving the issue.
+Clear expectations must be set with authorized tenants regarding their role in reporting unauthorized occupants and adhering to building policies.
 This can be achieved through clear communication, which is vital in establishing a mutual understanding of the expectations and responsibilities of all parties involved.
-Authorized tenants should be informed of the consequences of harboring unauthorized occupants and the importance of reporting any suspicious activity to the landlord or property manager.
+Authorized tenants should be informed of the consequences of harboring unauthorized occupants and the importance of reporting any suspicious activity to you.

-Boundary setting is pivotal in this context, as it helps to define the limits of acceptable behavior and verifies that authorized tenants understand their role in maintaining a safe and respectful living environment.
-By setting clear expectations, landlords and property managers can foster a sense of responsibility among authorized tenants, encouraging them to take an active role in reporting unauthorized occupants and promoting a collaborative approach to resolving the issue.
-This proactive approach can help to prevent unauthorized tenant issues from arising in the first place, reducing the risk of disputes and potential legal consequences.
+Boundary setting is pivotal in this context, as it helps to define the limits of acceptable behavior and ensures that authorized tenants understand their role in maintaining a safe and respectful living environment.
+By setting clear expectations, you can foster a sense of responsibility among authorized tenants, encouraging them to take an active role in reporting unauthorized occupant issues legally and promoting a collaborative approach to resolving the issue.

 Maintain Open Dialogue